arifkhan36/business-card-exchange/README.md

 # Business-Card-Exchange

-## A Rails based web app that allows people to find and add people's contact information to their "wallet"
+## A Rails based full CRUD web app that allows people to find and add people's contact information to their "wallet"

 The purpose of business card exchange is to conviniently organize the contacts you meet in your own wallet.